fpsom/elixir-ml-biostats-hackathon/episode-01.md

 ~~~
 {: .language-python}

 The `.iloc()` attribute-function of a `DataFrame` object locates a specified area inside a data matrix.
 For more details, you can check out the documentation [here](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.iloc.html).
 In order to store the elements of this area to a list, we need to use the `.tolist()` function.
 Now, the `col_names` list contains the headers of our data, and we use the following command for them to be assigned on the table.
-By typing `print(data.head())` we print only the first rows of our data table in our console.

 ~~~
 # Specifying data column names